✓Consolidate debt and pay less

 If credit record requirements becomes an obstacle for the approval of consolidation finance we will also guide you as to what steps to take, to possibly qualify for consolidation finance in the near future.

-Come April 1 2014, regulations for what is called the Removal of Adverse Credit Information and Information Relating to Paid Up Judgments will be passed.
+Since April 1 2014, regulations for what is called the Removal of Adverse Credit Information and Information Relating to Paid Up Judgments was passed.

 The regulations stipulate that from this date, registered credit bureaus will have two months to remove the above information, which largely relates to the negative credit history of South African consumers.